Skip to content

 Mode Behavior Exit Code 1 Timing Use Case

-Resilient (default) Continue on errors At end if any errors occurred Production, collect all errors
+Resilient (default) Continue on recovered runtime errors At end only for unrecovered failures Production, exploratory analysis

 Strict (--strict) Abort on first error Immediately on first error Validation, fail-fast